slashd-analytics/wire/README.md

 Additional methods are:

-- `SlashdWire.remove ` to remove a component from the broadcaster
+- `SlashdWire.remove ` to remove an instance from the broadcaster
 - `SlashdWire.off` to unsubscribe from an event

 Here a minimal component that implements the required methods: